 Toe position is a critical component of any active movement of the human body.
-Ballet dancers, runners, and martial artists all stress toe positioning highly.
-Yoga is no different.
-Feet being spread or pointed determines the entire stance of the body.
+Ballet dancers, runners, and martial artists all stress toe positioning highly, Yoga is no different.
+Feet spread or pointed determines the entire stance of our body.
 Most of us may have trouble just trying to spread our toes.
-This is caused by a lifetime of narrow shoes and bad stretching habits.
-The abductors that control our big and little toes get very little use on a general basis.
+This usually occurs by wearing of narrow shoes or bad stretching habits.
+The abductors that control our big and little finger get very little use on a general basis.
 Our feet are the main foundation of our body whether we are standing, walking or running.

 Moving your toes around will affect most of the muscle groups in your legs, and will firm them up and aid in stability when required, or loosen certain muscles when required.

-Have you ever wondered why we point or flex our toes in certain yoga postures?
+Have you ever wondered why we point or flex your toes in certain yoga postures?
 Or you may have come across your yoga teacher correcting your toe posture?

 Generally in yoga, we have two distinct, active choices in regards to our feet: to flex or to point.
-And the mixture of those two is known as “floint” (pointing the ball of the foot with toes flexed backward and spread)
+The mixture of these two is known as “floint” (pointing the ball of the foot with toes flexed backward and spread).

-When looking at a yoga teacher in person or through a screen, you might notice that their feet are firmly engaged, their toes splaying out in different directions.
+When looking at a yoga teacher in person or through a screen, you might notice that their feet are firmly engaged, they are splaying out in different directions.
 This happens because they are pointing and flexing their toes simultaneously.

 This sounds difficult, but it is quite straightforward to do.
 Simply start by pointing your toes.
 Keeping the muscles engaged, use your mind and muscle connection to control your toes.
 Lifting and separating them with energy will allow you to flex your foot while maintaining the muscle engagement from the first point.

 Yoga Toes: The difference between Pointing, flexing and flointing.